 'The life of colour' is the main factor in my work.
 Rather than mixing colours on the palette, I build-up layers of translucent colour.
 I need to keep the colours pure.
 Dots of different colours are placed so that the eye creates the colour.
 I blend, contrast and compliment, and superimpose colours, and work through subtle transitions in layered glazes to provide light and depth.
 Light is reflected within the painting rather than on the surface, leading to greater depth.
 The depth is both visual and emotional.

 The paintings are a resonance from the heart.
 Looking at them, you respond with your heart, and a deeper connection is made between yourself and the 'landscape'.
 My painting process is the result of an insight or awareness, that I take time to build visually in strength and depth.
-Energy Paintings are the process itself, stimulating your vision, heart, and your awareness.
-This is the landscape of awareness.
+Dynamic Abstracts are the means and the process itself, stimulating your vision, heart, and your awareness.

 Movement is implied in all my paintings and is carried through flowing forms.
 Movement encourages involvement and feeling.
 The colour and gestural brushstrokes suggest vitality, and while my paintings may look spontaneous and 'free flowing', the use of detail and the manipulation of colour is meticulous and precise.
 Each dot, mark, and colour, must be in exactly the right place.